 looking to develop your career, there has never been a better time to be in procurement.

 “Now is a good time to be working in procurement; salary increases have outpaced the national average, and the skills and expertise of procurement professionals are highly sought after across all industries and sectors.
 Confidence is growing in the profession, and one in three procurement professionals plan to move roles in the next year.

 At Hays, we have seen an increase of over 40% this year in the number of procurement vacancies registered.
 While this is good news for employees, it means increased competition for employers to attract the skills they need to continue to raise the profile of procurement and cement its position in the boardroom.”

-Our advice to organizations is to commence your recruitement, retention, development and succession plans, starting with a detailed skills gap analysis to identify the strenghths and development needs of your team and to put in place a an integrated talent program.
+Our advice to organizations is to commence your recruitment, retention, development and succession plans, starting with a detailed skills gap analysis to identify the strengths and development needs of your team and to put in place a an integrated talent program.

 Our advice to individuals seeking a career in procurement is to take charge of addressing your personal skills gap:

 While professional qualifications provide a baseline, they do not lead to procurement competency without practical experience gained within a world class environment.
 Unfortunately, not every procurement professional has the benefit of working in such an environment.
 Either the governance, process or tools may not be in place.
 Worse still, the CPO may not be ‘Brave’.